Chunga pitha

-This traditional delicacy is also famous to the Assamese.
+This traditional delicacy is famous in Assam.
 It is prepared at the time of Magh Bihu or Bhogali Bihu, a harvest festival celebrated in India's northeastern Assam.

 History

+Sticky rice in bamboo is known as a ubiquitous traditional food in many traditional Southeast Asian communities.
+In Minangkabau culture, lemang, or lamang is a traditional food which consists of glutinous rice or tapai that is used in various traditional ceremonies, mainly in West Sumatra, Indonesia.

 Fish bazaars have been very common throughout Bengal for centuries.
 People in the Sylhet region buy fish from these markets or catch big fish (rui, katla, chitl, gual, pabda, koi, magur) from the haors and rivers, and fry them to eat.
 It was seen as a shame not to offer chunga pitha, fried fish, and coconut milk/sweets or murabba, to guests or a new son-in-law at the end of a meal.

 The various hill tribes of Sylhet had a tradition of cutting bamboo and putting wet rice inside it.
 Gradually, the food started to be popular from the hills to the Sylhetis living in the plains.
 In the course of time, this chunga (bamboo tube) dish came to be known as chunga pitha.

 Though atap rice is the main food of the people of Sylhet region, they prefer glutinous rice to make this delicacy.